5 Types Of Cocktail Glasses You Need In Your Bar

 leaf.tv

-Coupe: A coupe is one of the multi-purpose glasses that needs to be part of your home bar if you take your bartending flair seriously.
+A coupe is one of the most used multi-purpose glasses that need to be part of your home bar – if you take your bartending flair seriously!
 It was once used for champagne (and still can), but now it stands in when you don’t want to invest in a separate cocktail glass.
-They’re ideal for sidecars, daiquiris, Manhattans – you name it!
+They’re ideal for Sidecars, Daiquiris, Manhattans – you name it!
+These cocktail glasses are simply iconic, aren’t they?

 Image for unsobered listicle on cocktail glasses